 All of a sudden, renewables!

 There will come a time, late into the 2020s, when the high cost of crude oil will no longer be the cost-effective choice for our global economy to operate on.
-This world changing realization will push a grand (and largely unofficial) partnership between the private sector and governments worldwide to invest unheard of sums of money into renewable sources of power.
-Over time, this will lead to a declining demand for oil, while renewables become the new dominant energy source the world runs on.
+This world-changing realization will push a grand (and largely unofficial) partnership between the private sector and governments worldwide to invest unheard of sums of money into renewable sources of power.
+Over time, this will lead to declining demand for oil, while renewables become the new dominant energy source the world runs on.
 Obviously, this epic transition won’t come about overnight.
 Instead, it will happen in stages with the involvement of a variety of industries.